sitepilot/project-wordpress/README.md

 This stack is optimized for automagically deploying your project to the Sitepilot managed hosting platform.
 You can request access to our fast and developer-friendly  platform through our [support department](mailto:support@sitepilot.io).

+### Deploy Configuration

+You can modify `.sitepilot/deploy/00-install` or add scripts to the `.sitepilot/deploy` folder to change or extend the commands which will run after pulling your code onto the server.

 ## Credits